With fears about the future, some Syrian women find comfort in beauty parlors

 MARAH: (Non-English language spoken).

-HADID: She says, "these nails have got to be seen at a party," but she hasn't heard of any New Year's celebrations yet, and that's what's on her 21-year-old mind.
+HADID: She says, "these nails have got to be seen at a party," and that's what's on her 21-year-old mind.

 (LAUGHTER)